Home>Fixed Deposit>TDS on Fixed Deposit Interest

 Depending on the type of FD you have chosen, the interest will either be reinvested upon maturity of the FD along with the principal amount or credited to your bank account on a regular basis.
 A tax is deducted at source on the interest by the bank and paid to the government.

 Section 194A of the Income Tax Act, 1961 (IT Act) deals with the provisions relating to TDS on interest on FDs paid to an Indian resident.
-The applicable rate of TDS depends on factors such as the amount of interest, the payer, and the age of the recipient.
+The applicable rate of TDS depends on factors such as the amount of interest, the payer, and the recipient's age.
 Interest earned in a financial year up to certain thresholds is not subject to TDS.
 The different thresholds that apply are mentioned below:

 PayerThreshold Limit (₹) for Senior CitizensThreshold Limit (₹) for Others